Film, TV and audio resources

 - British Cartoon Archive: the archive, which is part of the University's Special Collections and Archives, holds the artwork for over 200,000 British editorial, socio-political, and pocket cartoons, supported by large collections of comic strips, newspaper cuttings, books and magazines

-- Global Plants (from JSTOR): global community-contributed database of plant life.
+- Global Plants: global community-contributed database of plant life.
 Includes high-quality images and illustrations

 - Mass Observation Online: documenting the everyday lives of ordinary people in Britain from 1937 to the early 1970s.
 Includes posters and photos.